cknolla/homelab-ansible/readme.md

     -  Disable default config
 1. Install and configure apache servers
     - Similar to proxy playbook, but configure server per-host rather than via proxy
+1. Install and configure docker
+    - For `docker_servers` hosts, install the docker engine and `docker-compose`.
+    - Add users to docker groups as necessary

 # Pre-requisites
 - Root CA must be generated